NachGermany/.github/README.md

 # .github
-This is Nach Germany, Your first step towards the higher education in Germany.
+This is Nach Germany, Your first step towards higher education in Germany.